 Multiplying the theoretical output per stroke by the recorded strokes per minute and adjusting for the volumetric efficiency (ηv) will give the effective output, Qe.

-Thus, Theoretical output for a single acting triplex pump Qe =
+Thus, the Theoretical output for a single acting triplex pump Qe =

-Similarly, Theoretical output for a double acting duplex pump Qe:
+Similarly, the Theoretical output for a double-acting duplex pump Qe:

 Pump Stroke Counters